 Regional Branding and Marketing

-10 meetings were facilitated by WVU Graphic Design and Rural Tourism Specialist in each MNF gateway community in 2018 to gather local stakeholder input into the process and co-design a regional identity.
+Meetings were facilitated by WVU Graphic Design and Rural Tourism Specialist in each MNF gateway community in 2018 to gather local stakeholder input into the process and co-design a regional identity.
 Local stakeholders were guided through the social design process and asked to help design an identity that will unite the gateway communities and also promote the unique aspects of each town.
-An identity system and style guide were finalized to present to the communities in early 2019.
+An identity system and style guide were finalized in early 2019.

 Business and Entrepreneurial Development

 With funding support from an ARC/EDA/Benedum grant, the Woodlands Development Group and Natural Capital Investment Fund, Mon Forest Business Initiative offers business advice and funding assistance for professional services to any businesses located within the 10 counties of the Monongahela National Forest region of West Virginia.
 Below is a brief summary of program accomplishments to date: